meteor/meteor/content/ui-ux.md

 This looks like it should just work, but there's one problem: Sometimes the rendering system will prefer to simply change an existing component rather than switching it out and triggering the animation system.
 For example in the Todos example app, when you navigate between lists, by default Blaze will try to simply re-render the `Lists_show` component with a new `listId` (a changed argument) rather than pull the old list out and put in a new one.
 This is an optimization that is nice in principle, but that we want to avoid here for animation purposes.
 More specifically, we want to make sure the animation *only* happens when the `listId` changes and not on other reactive changes.

-To do so in this case, we can use a little trick (that is specific to Blaze, although similar techniques apply to other rendering engines) of using the fact that the `{% raw %}{{#each}}{% endraw %}` helper diffs arrays of strings, and completely re-renders elements when they change.
+To do so in this case, we can use a little trick (that is specific to Blaze, although similar techniques apply to other view layers) of using the fact that the `{% raw %}{{#each}}{% endraw %}` helper diffs arrays of strings, and completely re-renders elements when they change.

 ```html
 <template name="Lists_show_page">